nipy/nilabels/README.md

 To see some toy examples of what can be done with LabelsManager, go to LabelsManager/examples and run simple_relabelling_examples.py after running run generate_images_examples.py and after selecting the example you want to run in the module itself.
 Explore other examples as manipulator_example.py.

+## Work in progress code - Warning

+This code is a constant work in progress.

+How it should work: evey method in the `tools` is as direct as possible and works for nibabel images or for numpy arrays or for some other type of data, and tested independently.
+To apply the methods in the tools to nifti images by their paths, you can access them via the agents: they provide a facade to the tools method, sharing the same path management, that is in itself a tool.

+Being a work in progress, there can be methods in `tools` acting directly on paths (ending in `_path`), and not yet integrated in the agents, and not yet tested.
+This has to be considered as a temporary method that will be soon integrated in the existing agents or in some new agents created ad hoc (evey method ending in `_path` has to be seen as a todo and as something that will be soon replaced).